Top 6 Golfing Major Meltdowns

 1. Jean Van de Velde | 1999 Open Championship

-There’s only one place to finish when talking of golf’s major meltdowns, and that is with Jean Van de Velde, standing ankle-deep in water on the 18th hole at Carnoustie.
+There’s only one place to finish when talking of golf’s major meltdowns, and that is with Jean Van de Velde, standing ankle-deep in water on the 18th hole at Carnoustie in the 1999 Open Championship.
 We've seen some spectacular leads blown so far in this countdown, but you'd really think heading into the final hole with a three-shot lead would be an insurmountable advantage.
 Yet somehow thanks to a combination of rough, the infamous burn and finally a bunker, Van de Velde managed an astonishing triple-bogey, necessitating a final play-off with Paul Lawrie and Justin Leonard.

 Van de Velde unsurprisingly failed to recover and finished three shots behind Lawrie in the four-hole play-off.
 Worst of all, it turned out that the frequently heard commentator's phrase, ‘you can start carving his name into the trophy’ had been taken far too literally.
 The engraver had to scratch through Van de Velde’s name, which had been prematurely engraved as soon as he'd reached the final hole.